top of page

 Backpacks for Kids Program

 The Culver City Backpacks for Kids Program believes that no child in the Culver City Unified School District (CCUSD) should go hungry or have food insecurities, especially on weekends when students don’t have access to school-sponsored breakfasts and lunches.
-The Culver City Council PTA, in conjunction with CCUSD, provides students in need with a backpack filled with non-perishable food and snacks each week to ensure that every child can eat on the weekends.
+The Culver City Council PTA and Culver City Education Foundation, in conjunction with CCUSD, provides students in need with a backpack filled with non-perishable food and snacks each week to ensure that every child can eat on the weekends.

 How it Works

 Children from nine CCUSD school sites from preschool through high school are enrolled in the Backpacks for Kids Program.
 Number identifiers are used within the program to preserve anonymity.
-Supported by the Culver City Council PTA, the Backpacks for Kids Program is run entirely by volunteers and receives no funding from the school district, state, or federal sources.
+Supported by the Culver City Council PTA and Culver City Education Foundation, the Backpacks for Kids Program is run entirely by volunteers and receives no funding from the school district, state, or federal sources.

-When children are attending school in-person, the Backpacks Program, working with CCMS middle school student volunteers, fill backpacks and load them on a cart to be brought up to the front of the school for volunteers from each school site to pick up and deliver them back to their schools.
+During the school year, the Backpacks Program, working with the CCMS middle school students in ASB and other student volunteers, fill backpacks and load them on a cart to be brought up to the front of the school for volunteers from each school site to pick up and deliver them back to their school sites.
 The backpacks are then discreetly distributed by school staff directly to the students on Fridays.
-Empty backpacks are then returned on Mondays to the schools which volunteers then bring back to the pantry to be filled up again.
+Our food procurement volunteer keeps our pantry stocked by purchasing shelf-stable foods in bulk, picking up donations from the Westside Food Bank, and gathering other donations from other sources.
+Our program works with the staff at CCUSD to enroll students in the program and organize food bags for each student.

 How it Started